exploratory-io/book/tutorials/flight4.md

 ![](images/flight-stats14.png)

-This will give you the correlation coefficient values for each airline carrier.
+This will give you the correlation coefficient value for each airline carrier.
 Now, you can go back to Chart view, set the chart type to 'Bar', and assign 'CARRIER' to X-axis and 'correlation' to Y-axis.

 ![](images/flight-stats15.png)